About NC State

 Plan Your Day

 The first step in planning your day is determining where to start.
-Consult the parking map and determine the parking location near the events you’d like to attend first.
+Before you head to Raleigh, check for any major road closures due to Hurricane Matthew by visiting the Department of Transportation website.
+Once you are on campus, consult the parking map and determine the parking location near the events you’d like to attend first.
 Once you park, go to the welcome table closest to your parking area and pick up a program for the day.
 Please keep your program close, as it will assist you with navigating your way around campus.
 Your program will also provide a schedule of events that will help you make the most of your day and highlight important parts of campus that you should stop by.

 Raleigh, North Carolina

 among the best places for business and careers

 among America's 15 best cities for young professionals